Toddler Rejecting Mom? 5 Ways to Respond

 Normally, I’m a fan of doing chores while the kids are awake.
 You don’t feel overwhelmed and crammed for time, and they can participate and help with household tasks.

 But sometimes, this is all we do all day.
-And for good reason—that stove isn’t going to wipe itself clean of oil splatters, and the laundry might wrinkle if left too long.
-Except if we focus too much on mundane tasks, then we don’t get to simply be with our kids and relish that special time with them.
+And for good reason—that stove isn’t going to wipe itself clean of oil splatters.
+If we focus too much on these tasks, then we don’t get to simply be with our kids and relish that special time with them.

-And if dad is more comfortable sitting and playing with your child, then this can understandably make him the favorite parent.
+And if dad is more comfortable playing with your toddler, then this can understandably make him the favorite parent.

-For now, save the chores for after your toddler is asleep.
+For now, save the chores for after she’s asleep.
 Don’t obsess about the pile of dishes or the clutter in the bedroom.
 Spend time playing with her, observe her actions, and enjoy her presence, no matter the circumstances.

-Even better: build predictable routines into your days or weeks where you’re able to snuggle alone.
+Build predictable routines when you’re able to spend quality time alone.
 Maybe you read bedtime books at the end of the night or take her to the weekly farmers market.
-Let this be part of your daily and weekly routine so that she has something positive to look forward to that’s solely with you.
+Let this be part of your daily or weekly routine so that she has something positive to look forward to that’s solely with you.

 3. Don’t ask for affection